Healthcare services in Ireland

-Both private and public health services are available in Ireland.
+Both private and public healthcare services are available in Ireland.

-Private health services are provided by individual health professionals or healthcare companies.
+Private healthcare services are provided by individual health professionals or healthcare companies.
 You usually pay the full cost of private health services.
-You can take out private health insurance to help meet the cost of medical expenses.
+You can take out private health insurance to help meet the cost of private healthcare.

-You are covered by public health services if you are living in Ireland and have lived here, or intend to live here, for at least one year.
+You are covered by public health services if you have been living in Ireland for at least a year or you intend to live here for at least one year.
 This is called being ordinarily resident in Ireland.
-Read more information about ordinary residency and public health services here.

 Some visitors may be entitled to public health services, for example, people from other countries in the European Economic Area (EEA) or from Switzerland.

 If you are resident in Ireland, you can access healthcare in Europe.

 General Practitioners (GPs) are family doctors.
 A GP is often the first doctor people see about a health problem.

 You can find a GP in your area using the HSE Service Finder Map.
 Some GPs will also arrange home visits.

 GPs provide referrals to more specialised doctors called consultants.
 You cannot see a consultant for the first time without a referral from a GP.

 If you need to see a GP outside clinic hours, you can contact your local GP out of hours service.